litenup/generator-alan-react-rails-webpack/README.md

 ### Javascript modules

-All javascript modules are placed in `app/frontend/javascripts` folder, which will be compiled into `app/assets/javascript/build` folder.
+All react components following the convension of react-rails and are placed in `app/assets/javascripts/components` All other javascript modules are placed in `app/frontend/javascripts` folder, which will be compiled into `app/assets/javascript/build` folder.
 In addition, `app/assets/javascript/build` is appended to `.gitignore` (Webpack built bundles will be ignored and rebuilt every deployment).

 Control your application assets via [webpack](http://webpack.github.io/docs/) or [sprockets](https://github.com/sstephenson/sprockets).